-TAHC will send out updates upon new confirmations.
-To receive email updates, click here to sign up for the Equine email list.
+The TAHC will send out updates upon receiving new VSV confirmations.
+Click here to sign up for the equine email list to receive the VSV updates to your inbox.
 All cases will be reported to the Equine Disease Communication Center.
 For VSV history and past TAHC updates click here.
 To view the USDA 2020 VSV situation reports click here.